Chart Color Schemes

 Health

-Mental health issues and asthma are the most prevalent conditions, affecting 7.7 and 6.5% of residents respectively.
-Around 75.5% claim to be free from medical ailments, compared to 72.9% in Greater Perth.
-As of 2018, 9.4% (970 people) are aged 65 and over, lower than the 14.8% in Greater Perth.
-While health outcomes among seniors are above average, they require more attention than the broader population.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 7.7% and 6.5% of residents respectively, while 75.5% claim to be completely free from medical ailments, compared to 71.9% in Greater Perth.
+The under-65 population shows better than average health outcomes.
+The area has 10.2% (1,053 people) of residents aged 65 and over, lower than Greater Perth's 16.3%.
+Health outcomes among seniors are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health